-Stimulating my vagus nerve has played a key role in the management of my mental health over the years.
+Stimulation of my vagus nerve has played a key role in the management of my anxiety and mental health over the years.

 What exactly is the vagus nerve?

-The vagus nerve is the longest nerve in your body.
+The vagus nerve is the longest cranial nerve in your body.

 It connects your brain to many important organs throughout the body, including the gut (intestines, stomach), heart and lungs.